 The Oswego Fire Protection District has been established to provide the citizenry of the District with professional fire prevention, fire suppression, and emergency medical service.
 To this end, the District must constantly strive to attain, as well as maintain, the confidence and respect of the community which it serves.
 This can only be accomplished through the constant and earnest endeavors of all District employees to perform all duties and assignments in an efficient, honest and professional manner.
 It is equally important that all employees realize that, through exemplary conduct, we must continually strive to foster and enhance the realization that the Oswego Fire Protection District is an important requisite to the well being of the entire community.

 The Oswego Fire Protection District was formed by voter referendum in 1936.
 In 1986 the OFPD began providing Advanced Life Support Ambulances with a full-time staff of 6 Licensed Paramedics.
 On June 1, 2008 the district became a full-time, district-hired fire department with 51 firefighter/paramedics.
-As we enter 2018, the District operates four stations with a full-time staff of 70 sworn firefighter/paramedics, 2 civilian administrative personnel, and an additional handful of part-time firefighters out of four fire stations – Station #1 at 3511 Woolley Road in central Oswego, Station #2 at 2200 Weisbrook on the north end of Oswego where it meets Montgomery, Station #3 at 2200 Galena Road in the southwest area of Montgomery, and Station #4 at 27100 127th Street in the far northeast area of Plainfield.
+As we enter 2018, the District operates with a full-time staff of 70 sworn firefighter/paramedics, 2 civilian administrative personnel, and an additional handful of part-time firefighters out of four fire stations – Station #1 at 3511 Woolley Road in central Oswego, Station #2 at 2200 Weisbrook on the north end of Oswego where it meets Montgomery, Station #3 at 2200 Galena Road in the southwest area of Montgomery, and Station #4 at 27100 127th Street in the far northeast area of Plainfield.